SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 However, the guarantee that no additional coins are created or destroyed remains intact.

-Put another way, the blockchain relies on the network _at the time_ to enforce the Tari script spending rules.
+Put another way, the blockchain relies on the network _at the time_ to enforce the Tari Script spending rules.
 This means that the scheme may be susceptible to certain _horizon attacks_.

 Incidentally, a single honest archival node would be able to detect any fraud on the same chain and provide a simple proof